ironkayman/RebisTheory/rebis_theory.md

 Here we might think of raider's equipment being designed with Spiral Order or an order of old insignia, but, we only saw the case of utilitarian, functional aspects of equipment being adapted by Spiral Order and not its cultural background, and no placement for Spiral Order symbolism.

-We will proceed further with an idea of Isorian Raiders being the second kingdom, apart from Ironmight Kingdom, which had invaded Kingdom of Almire.
-But before this we have to argue that there is heavenly kingdom of Valkyries, seemingly located above 3 mountains, one of which was `magma-covered` (`A helm worm by heavenly guardians who watch over a kingdom hidden atop a magma-covered mountain` - [Raging Avenger Helm](https://wiki.spiralknights.com/Raging_Avenger_Helm)).
-While they seem as a preferable candidate for the second kingdom, they are in the sky, - and the Kingdom of Almire is on earth.
-This distinction is too large to consider heavenly kingdom as such, and that is without considering them being framed as a literal heavenly, divine kingdom, standing in opposition to Underworld.
-On the other hand, heavenly kingdom being the second kingdom would characterize them as more nuanced, making a greater emphasis on grey morality, but we have so far very small amount of material to suggest it.
+Before we proceed further with an idea of Isorian Raiders being the second kingdom, apart from Ironmight Kingdom, which had invaded Kingdom of Almire, we have to argue that there is heavenly kingdom of Valkyries, seemingly located above 3 mountains, one of which was `magma-covered` (`A helm worm by heavenly guardians who watch over a kingdom hidden atop a magma-covered mountain` - [Raging Avenger Helm](https://wiki.spiralknights.com/Raging_Avenger_Helm)).

+While they seem as a preferable candidate for the second kingdom, as they are named as such and seem old enough for this time period, _they are in the sky_, - and the Kingdom of Almire is on earth, with Lord Vanaduke's army on earth.

+This distinction is too large to consider heavenly kingdom as an actor, and that is without considering them being framed as a literal heavenly, divine kingdom, standing in opposition to Underworld.
+Considering this, [we do have a later connection of them and Almire](#almirian-empire).

+On the other hand, heavenly kingdom being the second kingdom would characterize them as more nuanced, making a greater emphasis on grey morality, but we have so far very small amount of material to suggest it, as well as this approach would be too thematically odd.

 At that, undead zombies are found across castles of heavenly kingdom, in a similar manner to howlitzers, which we [have attempted to explain](#howlitzers-dragons-and-drakes).
-But, as we will discuss further, we believe this element of undeath will be proven relevant in a _period of time, happening after Lord Vanaduke's return and defeat of the 2 invading kingdoms_.
+But, as we will discuss further, we believe this element of undeath will be proven relevant in a _period of time, happening after Lord Vanaduke's return and him defeating armies of the 2 invading kingdoms_.

 As raiders were already covered in the [Spiral Raiders section](#spiral-raiders), [Spacefarers of Old](#spacefarers-of-old), and the [connection of Isorians and Cradle](#isora-and-cradle), within current context we suggest, that raiders, people of Almire and Ironmight kingdoms were descendants of Isorians which had a connection with Cradle or its planets.